close arrow-left facebook linkedin instagram twitter email

 Introduction

 You’re ready to start implementing your plan!
-In this step you’ll consider how to begin implementation by considering what will work best for all involved.
+In this step you’ll consider how to begin implementation by considering roles and responsibilities, what will work best for all involved.
 You’ll also consider how to keep motivation levels high as the plan is implemented.

 As each activity lead sets out to begin or expand their specific activity, consider how to keep the committee and all the elements together.